Short Overviews

 How to Spot Parkinson’s Vision Changes

-Published by the Parkinson's Foundation, February 15, 2022
+Published by Parkinson's Foundation, February 15, 2022

-This webpage identifies 5 visual symptoms common to people with PD, how they affect every day life, and some tips for managing these issues.
+This webpage identifies five visual symptoms common to people with PD, how they affect every day life, and some tips for managing these issues.
 The uncommon condition of blepharospasm or eyelid-opening apraxia (involuntary closure of the eyes) is included, also with tips for keeping the eyes open.

 A Closer Look: Eye Issues in Parkinson's